intelailabpage/intelailabpage.github.io/_pages/home.md

 permalink: /
 ---

 We are a dynamic research group within [Intel Labs](https://www.intel.com/content/www/us/en/research/overview.html).
+We build multi-modal, complex reasoning systems at scale.
+We perform core research in Foundation Models, Graph Learning, Combinatorial Optimization and explore emerging application areas including Knowledge Graph Reasoning, Video Understanding-Generation, Chip Design and AI for Science with the notion of Scalable and Novel AI Primitives.
-We do "Foundational AI Research at Scale".
-We build one of the fastest billion-scale graph learning platforms, and one of the first foundation models for knowledge graph reasoning.
-We are working on "long-form" video understanding research using sparse transformers and graphs and producing state-of-the-art on many academic benchmarks.
-We do forefront research on efficient multimodal generative AI including fastest NeRF in the wild.
+We built one of the fastest billion-scale graph learning platforms, and one of the first foundation models for knowledge graph reasoning.
+We did "long-form" video understanding research using sparse transformers and graphs and producing state-of-the-art on many academic benchmarks.
+We do forefront research on efficient multimodal generative AI including video-llm focused on fined-grained temporal understanding.
 We do advanced research on AI for chip design and deep learning workload optimization.
 Finally, we are accelerating and democratizing AI for science - focusing on new benchmarks and tools for Material Science and Protein Synthesis.

 To this end, we develop ...... (see [Research](research)).